- U.S. Small Business Administration (SBA) and conventional bank loans offer businesses low interest rates and fixed terms.

 Just like SBA loans, they can be used to cover business expenses, purchase equipment, or they can be used for working capital.
 Conventional small business loans aren't backed by the government like SBA loans are.
 That means the bank shoulders 100% of the risk if the borrower defaults.
 As a result, most conventional small business loans require you to have a good credit score, strong financials and have an established track record as a business owner.

-Key takeaway: Conventional loans are issued by banks, credit unions and financial institutions.
+Key takeaway: Conventional bank loans are issued by banks, credit unions and financial institutions.
 The lender carries the risk with these loans.
 To qualify for a conventional business loan, you need to have a good credit score (usually starting in the mid-600 range) and favorable business financials.

 An SBA loan vs. conventional loan